c-reghiment/spotify_monthly_playlist/README.md

 - **Monthly Playlists:** Automatically creates a playlist for each month and adds the songs saved in that month.
 - **Retroactive Playlists:** Optionally create playlists for past months and add the respective songs saved during those months.
-- **Automatic Token Retrieval:** Uses Flask to handle Spotify authentication and capture the token seamlessly.
+- **Automatic Token Retrieval:** Uses Spotipy's built-in local web server to capture the auth token seamlessly.
 - **Reverse Order Addition:** Adds tracks in reverse order to the playlist to maintain the order they were saved.

 ## Prerequisites

 - Python 3.x
-- Flask
 - Spotipy
 - Spotify Developer Account